brightertiger/notes/general/gen-02-decision_trees.md

 ## Splitting

 -   Split Criteria for Classification Trees
-    -   The nodes are split to decrease inpurity in classification
+    -   The nodes are split to decrease impurity in classification
     -   Gini Criterion
         -   $1 - \sum_C p_{i}^2$
         -   Probability that observation belongs to class i: $p_i$